SageGram/sagegram.github.io/about.md

 <img src="/20160624_123258.jpg" />

-I am a Data Analyst who loves to learn and creatively express herself.
-I have always enjoyed writing, and taking photos and longed to make a living doing so.
-However, writing and photograpy don't pay very well starting out and they take quite a bit of time and resources to build a career off of.
-So I had to get creative which is my nature :).
+# About The Blog

+In this blog you will find technical writing that teaches you use cool automation tools, for example read: "Save New Emails to a Googlesheet Using Zapier" Or read about my experience at technical conferences and other tech related articles.
+You will also find creative writing and of course beautiful photographs.
+I chosen to combine all my passions into one.
+Let me know what you think.

+# Professional Bio

-I have learned some web development languages such as HTML, CSS, Bootstrap, and of course SQL a language that communicates with databases.
+I am a Data Analyst who loves getting to the facts.
+My journey into the world of coding started in 2013 with off and on dedication.
+Howerver, with everyone on period I gained a knowledge base.
+I learned some web development languages such as HTML, CSS, Bootstrap, and of course SQL a language that communicates with databases.
-I also learned how to use github and I am now in the process of combining two worlds that I never new could exist together.
-I have gained technical skills that will allow me to share my writing on those things that interest me from technical writing, creative writing and photography.
-I have always enjoyed taking pictures of every thing, person and place since I was a young child.
-I think life is so bueatiful and I am in awe that a camera can capture and freeze moments in time.

-Please enjoy my creative space here at TaisaGrant.com!
+# Skills

+# Education

+# Last Three Jobs